noranh121/Market_14B/README.md

 note : the project has a README.md file in the bundles directory that helps configure vaadin automatically

 ## Testing
-TODO: Additional instructions for testing the application.
+Tests for the system are in main/tests. tests use a different database, configuration details are in [applicatio-tests.yml](
+\application-tests.yml)

 ## API
 payment service url="https://damp-lynna-wsep-1984852e.koyeb.app/"

 ## init file
-This file describes the initial state of the system as well as a use case for using the system [initFile.txt]()
+This file describes the initial state of the system as well as a use case for using the system [initFile2.txt](Market_14B\market14B\src\main\resources\initFile2.txt)

-## Acknowledgements
-TODO: Show folks some love.